alavuvi/monkey-pygame/readme.md

+## Introduction
 My First Game Using the Pygame module.
+The project was almost entirely vibe coded since I wanted to try what I could build with prompting the AI in Github.

 In this game, you take on the role of a ball with a mission: to catch as many bananas as possible!
 You can move the ball using the arrow keys on your keyboard.